 → Each season has its own specificities, find out how to use the dynamic weather display according to the seasons.

-Digital signage and in-store marketing weather
+Digital signage and in-store weather marketing

 As well as using contextualized DOOH to drive sales, you can also run weather-reactive advertising on your own screens, whether in store windows or inside the point of sale.
 Using aneasy-to-use digital signage content management system, you can create a series ofads adapted to different weather conditions, and modify the advertising according to the weather.
 If it's hot, remind people that fans are discounted, and if it's cold, run your ad on blankets.